-SECTION VI-SURVIVING SPOUSE BENEFITS AND DEATH BENEFITS24-26When I die, are any benefits payable?24May I designate anyone I wish as my Beneficiary?24What benefits are payable if I am not married and I die before I start24What benefits are payable if I am married and I die before I start24What benefits are payable if I am married and I die before I start24What benefits are payable if I am married and I die before I start25What benefits are payable if I die after I start receiving Normal25What benefits are payable if I die after I start receiving Normal25How do I designate or change my Beneficiary?25-26 SECTION VII-MORE ON VESTING How is the amount in which I am Vested determined?
-SECTION VIII-QUALIFIED DOMESTIC RELATIONS ORDERS SECTION IX-CLAIMS, APPEALS AND OTHER MATTERS If my claim is denied, may I appeal?
+SECTION VI-SURVIVING SPOUSE BENEFITS AND DEATH BENEFITS.
+24-26 When I die, are any benefits payable?
+May I designate anyone I wish as my Beneficiary?
+24 What benefits are payable if I am not married and I die before I start receiving Normal or Early Retirement Benefits?
+24 What benefits are payable if I am married and I die before I start receiving Normal or Early Retirement Benefits?
+25 What benefits are payable if I die after I start receiving Normal or Early Retirement Benefits?
+How do I designate or change my Beneficiary?
+26 SECTION VII-MORE ON VESTING 26-27 How is the amount in which I am Vested determined?
+When will I receive the benefits in which I am Vested?
+27 SECTION VIII-QUALIFIED DOMESTIC RELATIONS ORDERS 28 If I divorce or am legally separated, will my former spouse or my dependents be entitled to any of my pension benefits?
+28 SECTION IX-CLAIMS, APPEALS AND OTHER MATTERS 29-34 How is a claim for benefits made?
+29 If my claim is denied, may I appeal?
 Can I assign, pledge or sell my right to benefits?
-Can I authorize withholding from my monthly benefits? monthly benefits?
+Can I authorize withholding from my monthly benefits?
+32 Can I authorize a deduction for my self-payment from my monthly benefits?
 May my benefits be rolled over into my IRA or another pension plan?
-Is there any way I can be sure that the proper contributions are being made to the Pension Fund on my behalf? are being made to the Pension Fund on my behalf? are being made to the Pension Fund on my behalf?
+32 Is there any way I can be sure that the proper contributions are being made to the Pension Fund on my behalf?
+32 Does this Plan have reciprocity agreements with any other ~~ Pension Plans?
+Are my benefits insured?
+33-34